IronLady/ZenCart-Ajax-Cart-Handler/README.md

 Usage
 -----------
-Because It's AJAX so It's rely on javascript to make the HTTP Request.
+It's AJAX so It's rely on javascript to make the HTTP Request.
 This is an example code using jQuery that listening on "Add to Cart" button on product info page.

 ```js
 jQuery(document).ready(function(){